frequently asked questionS

-- Personalized touring itinerary that focuses on as much or as little of the country as you wish (including all the adjusting, tweaking, and fine-tuning you want until it’s absolutely perfect);
+- Personalized touring itinerary built around your interests and travel preferences (including all the adjusting, tweaking, and fine-tuning you want until it’s absolutely perfect);

 - Complete touring services, including your own private English-speaking tour guide, all your transportation needs, entrance fees at all sites and activities included in the itinerary, and much more;